 A Building Permit is your formal permission to begin the construction, demolition, addition or renovation on your property.
-As part of the Building Permit process, you must submit a Building Permit Application, where Township of King staff review your plans to ensure they comply with the Ontario Building Code, Township Zoning By-laws and other Applicable Law.
+As part of the Building Permit process, you must submit a Building Permit Application, where Township of King staff review your plans to ensure they comply with the Ontario Building Code. and other regulations.
 Once staff are satisfied the application meets the above criteria a permit may be issued, at which time you are permitted to start construction.

 What Does and Does Not Require a Building Permit